alivega93/sales-forecasting-commercial-analytics/README.md

 Python and Pandas were used to:

-- validate data types
+- validated data types
-- review null values and duplicates
+- handled null values and duplicates
-- transform numerical variables
+- transformed numerical variables
-- generate derived metrics
+- engineered business metrics

-A new feature (`VALUE_PER_UNIT`) was created to support business analysis. :contentReference[oaicite:1]{index=1}
+A new feature (*VALUE_PER_UNIT*) was created to support business analysis.

 ### 4. Exploratory Data Analysis (EDA)